EMIMOY/DADADA/README.md

 # BIO
 creating our first repositorie in school.

-we learn to use html, css and javascript.
-When i finish the highschool i will study informatic engineer.
+We learn to use HTML, CSS and Javascript.
+When i finish the highschool i will study computer engineer.
+In the future I would like to have my own tecnology company.